LuisTorres262/Creating-a-Virtual-Machine/README.md

 13.)
 You should see a pop-up to input an IP address.
 Paste the IP address into the pop-up, and hit "Add".
-15.)
-You'll now be prompted to log in with a username and password.
-Using the one we created in the beginning log in, (labuser1 - username, Password1VM1 - passsword) you should see a prompt saying "Do you want to connect anyways?"
-Click yes.

 ![image](https://i.imgur.com/qaoGD9r.png)